THU-IBCS/csLFM-master/README.md

 # Correspondence

-Should you have any questions regarding this code and the corresponding results, please contact Zhi Lu (luzhi@tsinghua.edu.cn).
+Should you have any questions regarding this codes and the corresponding results, please contact Zhi Lu (luzhi@tsinghua.edu.cn).